 - Eight plus (8+) years of progressively responsible, related experience is required**. (**Donor requirements in an RFP/RFA may be more or fewer years.)

-- Several years of experience in senior level position(s) in international public health coupled with significant experience in the field of pharmaceutical management, especially supply chain management is required.
+- Several years of experience in senior level position(s) in international public health coupled with significant experience in the field of pharmaceutical management and services, especially pharmaceutical regulatory systems strengthening is required.

 - 10 years of progressively responsible experience is preferred.